 This is the most important one, so make sure you keep a backup in a secure place - the file is sensitive and should be protected.

 Tor could encrypt it for you if you generate it manually and enter a password when asked.

 - A medium term signing key named "ed25519_signing_secret_key" is generated for Tor to use.

-Also, a certificate is generated named "ed25519_signing_cert" which is signed by the master identity secret key and confirms that the medium term signing key is valid for a certain period of time.
+Also, a certificate is generated named "ed25519_signing_cert" which is signed by the primary identity secret key and confirms that the medium term signing key is valid for a certain period of time.

 The default validity is 30 days, but this can be customized by setting "SigningKeyLifetime N days|weeks|months" in torrc.

-- There is also a master public key named "ed25519_master_id_public_key, which is the actual identity of the relay advertised in the network.
+- There is also a primary public key named "ed25519_master_id_public_key, which is the actual identity of the relay advertised in the network.

 This one is not sensitive and can be easily computed from "ed5519_master_id_secret_key".

 Tor will only need access to the medium term signing key and certificate as long as they are valid, so the primary identity secret key can be kept outside DataDirectory/keys, on a storage media or a different computer.